Woolwich Ferry: Modern service

 In March 2008, the London Borough of Greenwich gave TfL notice that it would cease operating the service from 30 September 2008.
 On 12 September TfL announced that the outsourcing group Serco would take over the operation of the service from 1 October 2008; the contract ran initially until 31 March 2010.
 Control of the crossing passed from Serco to Briggs Marine, which was expanding into public passenger services, in December 2012.
 The company was awarded a £50 million seven-year contract, which began in April 2013.

 In 2014, TfL began an upgrade of the ferry service, starting by refurbishing the piers and in 2016 ordering two new boats to replace the existing vessels that were nearing the end of their working life.
-In early 2017, it was announced that the new ferries were being built by Polish firm Remontowa to a design by LMG Marin.
+In early 2017, it was announced that the new ferries were being built by Polish firm Remontowa to a design by Norwegian company LMG Marin.
 The diesel-electric hybrid vessels have 210 m of space for road vehicles over several lanes and dedicated cyclist accommodation.
 The vessels are licensed to carry 150 passengers segregated from road traffic.
 Continuing the tradition of naming the ferries after local people, it was announced in June 2017 that the two new vessels would be named after Dame Vera Lynn, a singer and entertainer from nearby East Ham, and Ben Woollacott, the 19-year-old deckhand on the Woolwich Ferry who drowned after being dragged overboard in a mooring accident in 2011.

 In October 2018, the Woolwich Ferry was suspended for four months in order to undertake major repair work for the piers, and the existing vessels were taken out of service.
 The foot tunnel remained open.
 The ferry service resumed on 1 February 2019.

 Following expiry of Briggs Marine's contract in December 2020, the service is now run by London River Services.
+Under TfL-owned London River Services’ stewardship, services on the route were reduced to end at 7pm weekdays rather than 10pm.
+In addition, only one of the two new ferries was in service between 2020 and 2024, with TfL citing staffing challenges as the reason for the roughly 70% reduction in capacity.
+In 2024, services were restored to end at 10pm.